-I remain quiet for a moment while he drills another hole into the (rented) door frame.
+Ok.
+I remain quiet while he drills another hole into the (rented) door frame.

 “Sweetie?
 Can I ask you why?”

-“Well, when you guys are away this summer, I thought it might be a good idea to lock up anything valuable in this closet.”
+“Well, when we’re away this summer-I think we should lock up anything valuable in this closet.”

-I pause for another moment to organize my response.
-While I want to say…
+I pause to organize my response.
+I want to say:

 A. we don’t have anything valuable that will fit in that closet.